g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 This interface requires us to pass the exception, and the response type as generics.
 In addition, it defines a single method called `handle`, which will pass the request itself and the exception, and expects an `HttpResponse` in return.

 To tell Micronaut to pick up this class, we'll use the `@Singleton` annotation.
-We can also tell Micronaut that this bean should only picked up if the `EmployeeNotFoundException` is available, but this is not required.
+We can also tell Micronaut to pick up this bean if  `EmployeeNotFoundException` is available, but this is not required.

 As a final step, we can implement the `handle()` method like this: